Search

 Courtesy Parlay On 8th/Nate Leonard

-A new sports bar concept from the team behind Hardwater Cocktail Room is almost ready to open at 8th Street Market.
+A new sports bar concept from the team behind Hardwater Cocktail Room just opened at 8th Street Market.

-Parlay on 8th, a sports-focused restaurant and lounge concept featuring bar food, games and live music, is on track to open this month, although an exact opening date has not been announced.
-A soft opening event was held on Super Bowl Sunday in preparation for the official debut, giving staff the first chance to work with the full food and drink menu.
+Parlay on 8th, a sports-focused restaurant and lounge concept featuring bar food, games and live music, opened February 16, according to a social media announcement.
+The debut follows a soft opening event held on Super Bowl Sunday in preparation for the official debut, giving staff the first chance to work with the full food and drink menu.

 “The first impression is everything,” Director of Operations Claire Thompson said.
 “So we want to make sure we’re prepared and ready.”